vitalyford/secure-coding-ctf/README.md

-# Steal The Steel CTF
+# Secure Coding CTF

-*Created by Dr. Vitaly Ford, Amela Gjishti, Konstantin Menako, and Daniel Tyler for the Women In CyberSecurity (WiCyS) 2019 conference.*
+*Created by Dr. Vitaly Ford, Konstantin Menako, Alexandr Chebatarev, Amela Gjishti, and Daniel Tyler.*

 More documentation in the works, please check back.